- AT THE TOP OF YOUR GROCERY LIST WHEN IT COMES TO FOOD FOR THOUGHT.

-Lunchbreak Press is a one-man, one-author hobby shop tucked in a small corner of a cozy room in a little house on a quiet street in a very leafy section of the Upper Midwest.
-Far from the cold and sterile confines of corporate publishing where the most important reading is the reading of the bottom line, Lunchbreak is basically an organic shop, with a brewery down the road, a vegetable garden a few steps out the door, and a cool and pretty lake a short walk into the morning sun.
-The company vehicles are a canoe, a bike, and a vintage Volkswagen Microbus, usually seen with a big fuzzy dog riding shotgun.
-All the books are mined from memory and edited by time.
-The proofreader is sometimes reluctant to do his job, but can be coaxed into a state of near willingness with either coffee or brewski, depending on which side of the noon whistle he is made to work.
-Printing is done locally by Bill, assisted by Dennis, who calls when all is done to talk a little bit about work but mostly about fishing.
+Lunchbreak Press lives in a quiet little corner of a cozy log cabin deep in the Northwoods of the upper Midwest.
+Far from the cold and sterile confines of Big-City Publishing where the most important reading is the reading of the bottom line, Lunchbreak is basically a family-run shop, with a garden growing just outside the back door and a misty lake a few steps into the morning sun.
+The company vehicles are a single-speed canoe, several multi-speed bikes, and a very patient vintage Volkswagen Microbus -- the Bus usually seen with a big fuzzy dog riding shotgun.
 Advertising and promotion?
-Most of this is left to you, since promotion is at its most honest when coming directly from the reader.
-So if a book by Lunchbreak has left you in a good mood, a reflective mood, and in a mood to put what touched your mind into the hands of someone else, by all means place an order, because the ocean is not just water but a place for the raindrops to go to make waves.
-Even if you don’t order, feel free to send in photos and letters, because here we feel that the so-called details in life are actually major functions in disguise.
+Most of this is left to you, since promotion is at its best when coming from the reader.
+So if a book by Lunchbreak has left you in a good mood, a reflective mood, and in a mood to put what touched your mind into the hands of someone else, feel free to place an order, because the ocean is not just water, but a gathering place for raindrops when they feel a need to make waves.